-Craft has an amazing rooftop patio, complete with a bar, fireplaces/space heaters, a spiffy menu, and of course an unrivaled view.
-Craft has changed the patio game.
-Welcome to the most popular spot in downtown Edmonton during the summer months.
-Go on, kick your feet up, nobody can see you from a couple floors down.
+Craft has an amazing rooftop patio complete with a bar, fireplaces/space heaters, and an unrivaled view.
+They’ve definitely changed the patio game: welcome to the most popular spot in downtown Edmonton.
+Go on, kick your feet up, and pick a pint from Canada’s largest selection of draft beer.

-One of Edmonton’s crown jewels is the extensive river valley – of which the Fairmont Hotel Macdonald hotel patio gives front row seats.
-Grab a seat (and a cocktail) and take in everything from the pyramids piercing the skyline to the Segway riders cruising through the trails just down below.
+The North Saskatchewan River Valley is the crown jewel of Alberta’s capital – and the Fairmont Hotel Macdonald has front row seats.
+Grab a cocktail and take in everything from the Muttart Conservatory’s pyramids piercing the skyline, to the Segway riders cruising through the trails just down below.

 Looking for another one of Edmonton’s best rooftop patios?
 You may have found it at O2’s, where you get to sit perched above Whyte Avenue while you crush margaritas.
 Don’t act like you don’t love margaritas like the rest of us.

 Must Try: Margaritas.
 Weren’t you listening?

 Another Edmontonian favourite, The Pint is a great place during the winter to watch the Oilers blow another lead.
 But during the summer, The Pint opens the floodgates to its massive street-side patio, and the tears of another year without playoffs are long forgotten.
 Grab a table and you’ll have a front row seat to some prime people-watching on Jasper or Whyte Ave.